 Final Wishes & Funeral Instructions

-Your last will is also an appropriate place to detail your wishes for your remains and your funeral or other final rites.
+Your last will is also an appropriate legal document to detail your wishes for your remains and your funeral or other final rites.

 But many people don’t want their heirs blowing half their inheritance on a fancier casket or more flowers.
 They want them to use it to improve their lives.